-The Company classified convertible redeemable preferred stock that is redeemable outside of the Company's control outside of permanent equity.
-The Company recorded such redeemable preferred stock at fair value upon issuance, net of any issuance costs or discounts, and the carrying value is being increased by periodic accretion to its redemption value up to the date the preferred stock is determined to be redeemable.
+The Company had classified convertible redeemable preferred stock that was redeemable outside of the Company's control outside of permanent equity.
+The Company recorded such redeemable preferred stock at fair value upon issuance, net of any issuance costs or discounts, and the carrying value was increased by periodic accretion to its redemption value up to the date the preferred stock was determined to be redeemable.
 In the absence of retained earnings these accretion charges are recorded against additional paid in capital, if any, and then to accumulated deficit.
+All preferred stock was converted to common stock at the IPO date of December 3, 2014.